lucaspcamargo/troublob/README.md

 + Menu

-A couple of songs were rearranged using the [Furnace](https://github.com/tildearrow/furnace/) tracker Some music was converted using libOPNMIDI (midi2vgm), and still needs some manual adjustment or arrangement.
+Some songs were rearranged using the [Furnace](https://github.com/tildearrow/furnace/) tracker.
+Others were converted using libOPNMIDI (midi2vgm), and still need some manual adjustment or a proper arrangement.
 SFX was imported straight from the original game.
 Art uses [LibreSprite](https://github.com/LibreSprite/LibreSprite) for tilesets and sprites, and [Tiled](https://github.com/mapeditor/tiled) for tilemaps.